 If you are a student at LAC, please navigate to: https://usm.maine.edu/lacinternships for all pertinent information.
 LAC has a fantastic internship program that is highly structured, following completion of courses 269 and 413.
 If you have additional questions after reading through the webpage, please contact Sandi Croft, Lewiston Auburn College Internship Coordinator.

-Community Engagement and Career Development has a new program that takes applications from both students and employers and makes matches for well paid, semester-long internships, mostly in the STEM (CSTH) disciplines.
+The Career and Employment Hub has a new program that takes applications from both students and employers and makes matches for well paid, semester-long internships, mostly in the STEM (CSTH) disciplines.
 This is an opportunity to build your resume, earn money, develop professional skills and professional contacts, and work towards the economic development for the state of Maine.
 To learn more about this great opportunity and see details about application, please click here.

 Out of State Authorization Waiver Request